LatinSuD/WebSocket-Speed-Video-Controller/README.md

 - A browser (currently tested on Chrome)
 - A user script engine extension installed in the browser (currently tested with Tampermoneky)
 - A smartphone
-- A PC capable of running Python
+- A PC capable of running Python and serve Web Pages

 # Instructions